| Copyright | (c) 2017-20192023 Jim Rogers and Dakotah Lambert |

 Note that, since these are paths in the powerset graph, the states of

-each path are labelled by elements of type Set n
+each path are labelled by elements of type Set n if n is

 the type that labels states in the underlying FSA.